Support the news

 Onion never won another stakes race.
 He ran as a claimer until 1977, when injuries forced him into retirement.
 Onion, son of Third Martini, nephew of Mopkins, died in 1995.

-But 45 years after Onion’s victory over Secretariat, at least a couple of the humans associated with Onion think his victory at the Whitney was a significant one.
+But nearly five decades after Onion’s victory over Secretariat, at least a couple of the humans associated with Onion think his victory at the Whitney was a significant one.

 "I think it’ll be one of the biggest upsets of all time a hundred years from now," Jimmy says.